-As with all investment types, you’ll have to pay taxes on your mutual fund returns.
-Depending on when you bought or sold the mutual fund, you will have to pay capital gains taxes or ordinary income taxes.
-If you didn’t sell the fund, you’ll still need to pay taxes on any dividends paid out to you.
+As with any type of investment, you’ll have to pay taxes on your mutual fund returns.
+If you sold the fund, you’ll have to pay capital gains taxes or ordinary income taxes depending on when the sale occurred.
+If you didn’t sell the fund but received dividends, you’ll still need to pay taxes on those.
 You may also want to work with a financial advisor to help map out the tax obligations on your investment horizon.

 When Do I Pay Taxes on Mutual Funds?